Workflow Scaling and Disruption Protection

 Horizontal Pod Autoscaling configuration

-Before configuring a HorizontalPodAutoscaler for a workflow, ensure that the resources you want the scaler to use as metrics are defined in the SonataFlow CR.
+Before configuring a HPA for a workflow, ensure that the resources to be used as scaling metrics are properly defined in the SonataFlow CR.

 The following example shows how to configure such resources: